SeaSharpe/RequirementAnalysis/UseCases.md

     </td>
     <td>
       2. System returns a list of events.<br>
-      4. System returns “Are you sure you wish to delete this event?”<br>
+      4. System returns &ldquo;Are you sure you wish to delete this event?&rdquo;<br>
       6. System deletes the event and updates the database and returns a message &ldquo;Successfully Deleted Event&rdquo; to the user.
 The system then returns the Employee to their Home Screen
     </td>
   </tr>